 Where to start when creating your plant-based Thanksgiving?
 Think about some of your favorite hearty fall foods: Apples.
 Pomegranates.
 Potatoes.
 Sweet Potatoes.
 Nuts.
 Figs. The list goes on, and we’ve got appetizers, salads, side dishes, and more to match this list.
 All of these recipes will suit the needs of your vegetarian friends.
 In addition, most fit in the “vegan” or “vegan-friendly” categories.
 (In other words, they can easily be adapted to fit vegan standards.)

-Let’s start with a classic: Butternut Squash Hummus.
+Our first choice is a classic: Butternut Squash Hummus.
 This is the perfect addition to the Thanksgiving table because it’s served in a butternut squash.
 It’s also bean-free, for those who are avoiding beans for various reasons.
 (So yes, technically it’s not “hummus,” but the tahini and garlic gives it a true hummus taste.)
 The main ingredient is actually pureed butternut squash.

 We also love, love, love this Fig Millet Kale Salad.
 When you add in a hearty grain like millet, it’s really the only course you need.

-Next we have a flavorful Italian-Style Fioretto Cauliflower with olives, pine nuts, and sun-dried tomatoes.
+We also love this flavorful Italian-Style Fioretto Cauliflower with olives, pine nuts, and sun-dried tomatoes.
 This is one of our favorite ways to eat cauliflower.
 It absorbs all of the delicious tangy and salty flavors of the olives and tomatoes.
 Then the pine nuts add the perfect finishing “crunch.”

-Next you’re going to love these Roasted Carrots with Walnut-Arugula Pesto.
+If you’re looking for both color and crunch, you’re going to love these Roasted Carrots with Walnut-Arugula Pesto.
 This pesto is to-die-for delicious, and the whole dish is surprisingly filling.

 And last but not least, here’s a sentimental favorite of ours: Quince Quinoa.
 Of course we love it because the combination of quince and quinoa and cranberries tastes great.
 But you also have to love any dish that has not one but two “q’s.”